lawrenceagles/nodejs-in-action/chapter02-node-programming-fundamentals/15-hello-closure/README.md

-# Chapter 1: Getting started &mdash; 15-hello-closure
+# Chapter 2: Node Programming Fundamentals &mdash; 15-hello-closure
 > a refresher of the closures

 ## Description